General-relativistic and non-ideal radiative cooling in neutron star magnetospheres: Conclusions

 \section{Conclusions}

 In this work, we have presented a systematic investigation of radiation reaction cooling in realistic astrophysical conditions.
-We extended the underlying theoretical formalism to include general relativity, and established the minimum and maximum injection distances required for inverted momentum distributions to always sustain population inversion in the non-ideal configurations characteristic of neutron star magnetospheres, without degenerating to the lowest Landau level.
+We extended the underlying theoretical formalism to include general relativity, and established the minimum and maximum injection distances required for inverted momentum distributions to always sustain population inversion in the non-ideal configurations characteristic of neutron star magnetospheres, by taking into account the timescales for radiative cooling to the lowest Landau level.

-Our results confirm that the mechanism through which radiation reaction cooling triggers the formation of anisotropic momentum distributions with inverted Landau populations also occurs under non-uniform field geometries and in curved spacetime.
-We demonstrated analytically that in the presence of any generic drift velocity, radiation reaction drives the formation of spiral-shaped momentum distributions: this behaviour can be caused by electric fields, field inhomogeneities, or even external forces of non-electromagnetic nature.
-The stability properties of these distributions will be developed in a future work.
+Our results confirm that radiation reaction cooling triggers the formation of anisotropic momentum distributions with inverted Landau populations under non-uniform field geometries and in curved spacetime.
+We demonstrated analytically that in the presence of any generic drift velocity, radiation reaction drives the formation of inverted spiral-shaped momentum distributions: this behaviour can be caused by electric fields, field inhomogeneities, or even external forces of non-electromagnetic nature.
+A detailed investigation of the stability and radiation properties of spiral momentum distributions, accounting for collective plasma effects, is already the subject of ongoing work \citep{franciscopaper}.

 Furthermore, we showed, resorting to simulations, that accounting for the stellar compactness amplifies the gradient of the perpendicular MDF, thereby increasing the growth rate of the ECMI compared to flat spacetime.
 Curved-spacetime effects were also found to prolong the persistence of the inverted spiral momentum structure, both due to gravitational time dilation and to the frame-dragging effect, which acts as a source of perpendicular momentum.
 This analysis confirms that realistic astrophysical environments preserve, and may also improve the conditions necessary for radiative-cooling-powered emission of coherent radiation in the magnetospheres of neutron stars.